exploratory-io/book/analytics/kmeans.md

 ### "BoxPlot" View
 "BoxPlot" View displays boxplot that shows distributions of the variables for each cluster.
 Y-axis is always normalized so that the values of variables, which can be in very different scales, are comparable to each other.

+### "Distribution" View
+"Distribution" View displays density plot that shows distributions of the variables for each cluster.

 ### "Radar" View
 "Radar" View displays normalized means of variables for each cluster with radar chart.